ChriPiv/gess-project/README.md

 ## Fundamental Questions

-How does the evolution and distribution of strategies in our market look like?
+How does the evolution and distribution of strategies in our market look like?<br />
-Does the model converge to a stable distribution of strategies?
+Does the model converge to a stable distribution of strategies?<br />
-How does such a stable strategy distribution look like and how does it depend on the inital parameters?
+How does such a stable strategy distribution look like and how does it depend on the inital parameters?<br />
-How many dimension can our agent parameter space have such that the strategy distribution still converges?
+How many dimension can our agent parameter space have such that the strategy distribution still converges?<br />
 Can external interventions on the market (e.g. policies) change the strategy distribution?